2022 Investment Plan

 A structured set of activities, processes and operations that is developed by the institution for third parties to achieve the organisation’s goals.

-Business Reorganisation Plan
+Business Reorganisation Plan (BRP)

 Capital Requirements Directive (CRD)